-The lender must document the applicants' debts through various records including, but not limited to, credit reports, direct or third-party verifications, court documents, and verification of deposits.
-All open debts/accounts (including non-medical collection accounts and judgments) incurred through the closing date must be considered in the total debt calculation and documented in GUS and the loan application, as applicable.
-Amounts listed on the credit report will be used unless verification supports an alternate payment amount.
+The lender must document an the applicants' applicant(s)'s debts through various records including, but not limited to, credit reports, direct or third-party verifications, court documents, and verification of deposits.
+All open debts/accounts (including non-medical collection accounts and judgments) incurred through the closing date must be considered in the total debt calculation and documented in GUS, as well as the loan application, as applicable.
+Amounts listed on the credit report will be used unless verification, retained in the lender's permanent loan file, supports an alternate payment amount.
 If an amount other than that shown on the credit report is used, the lender will provide documentation of the amount utilized.
-This documentation will be uploaded with the final submission to Agency.
+This documentation will be uploaded with the final submission to the Aagency.